openmrs/openmrs-contrib-rest-api-docs/source/includes/Patient/patient_identifier_type.md

 ## PatientIdentifierType Overview
 Administrators define what types of identifiers they will collect.
 These range from National ID numbers, to driver's license numbers, to per-hospital medical record numbers.

-## Properties on PatientIdentifierType:

-* format: a regular expression defining what the identifier text should contain

-* formatDescription: An optional description of the regular expression (used to explain the requirements of the regular expression in terms a user would understand).
-For example, a regular expression like `\d{4,8}` could have a description like "Must be a number between 4 and 8 digits in length."

-* required: a true/false whether every patient MUST have this type

-* checkDigit: a true/false whether this identifier has a checkDigit at the end

-* validator: full class name of an [IdentifierValidator](https://docs.openmrs.org/doc/org/openmrs/patient/IdentifierValidator.html) (e.g., [`org.openmrs.patient.impl.LuhnIdentifierValidator`](https://docs.openmrs.org/doc/org/openmrs/patient/impl/LuhnIdentifierValidator.html))

-* locationBehavior: "REQUIRED" if a location must be associated with the identifier; "NOT_USED" if the identifier does require a location

 ## Available operations for PatientIdentifierType